 Having investments as part of your wealth portfolio gives some exciting opportunities to arrange your tax affairs in the most efficient manner.

-Firstly, you should ensure that wherever possible income producing assets are split in the most tax efficient manner.
-This could be sharing equally with your partner to make use of allowances and rate bands or splitting the income in unequal shares if one of you is a higher earner than the other.
+Firstly, you should ensure that wherever possible you split income producing assets in the most tax efficient manner.
+This could be sharing equally with your partner to make use of allowances and rate bands.
+Alternatively you could split the income in unequal shares if one of you is a higher earner than the other.

 You should also be aware that everyone is entitled to a personal allowance and a dividend allowance, even children.
 This gives opportunities for income to be spread around family members and for substantial tax savings to be made in the process.
-The planning does not work for tax purposes where parents ‘gift’ income to their own minor children, however gifts by grandparents do achieve the tax advantages by ensuring the income from the gifted assets is taxable on the children themselves rather than the parents.
+The planning does not work for tax purposes where parents ‘gift’ income to their own minor children.
+However gifts by grandparents do achieve the tax advantages as the income from the gifted assets is taxable on the children rather than the parents.

 Assets owned by minor children (under 18) must be held in trust.
-This could be a simple bare trust (such as a bank account held by an adult in favour of a minor) or a discretionary trust, which although more complex does come with tax advantages of its own.
+This could be a simple bare trust (such as a bank account held by an adult in favour of a minor) or a discretionary trust.
+Although more complex a discretionary trust does come with tax advantages of its own.
 For more information you may like to read our recent blog.

-If you are considering gifts of assets you will need to consider whether any capital gains tax is payable on the transfer.
-There will be no CGT due where the gift is of cash, where the transfer is between a married couple or civil partners or where no gain has been made on the asset.
+If you plan to gifts assets you will need to consider whether any capital gains tax is payable on the transfer.
+There will be no CGT due where the gift is cash, where the transfer is between a married couple or civil partners or where you make no gain on the asset.

 Inheritance tax is a big topic for many of the older generations.
-By gifting investments early enough, not only will there be income tax savings but inheritance tax liabilities can be significantly reduced or wiped out altogether.
+By gifting investments early enough, there will be income tax savings and inheritance tax liabilities can be significantly reduced or wiped out altogether.

-All investments carry some form of risk – some much more than others – so it makes sense to make sure you reduce the tax payable on your investment income wherever legally possible.
-We would always recommend that you seek advice from an independent financial advisor before making any investment decisions and equally it is prudent to speak to your client relationship manager about the tax implications.
+All investments carry some form of risk – some much more than others.
+So it makes sense to ensure you reduce the tax payable on your investment income wherever legally possible.
+We would always recommend that you seek advice from an independent financial advisor before making any investment decisions.
+Equally it is prudent to speak to your client relationship manager about the tax implications.
 If you are interested in any of the investments detailed above and are looking for a independent financial adviser then please call us.

 The content in this blog is correct as at 4 July 2022.
 See terms and conditions.